nikhil-amin/SGPAcalculator/README.md

 `GitHubProfileExtracter.py` is the python script file. (_User can place it anywhere as per their comfort_)

 Open your terminal and go to the directory where your `SGPAcalculator.py` is placed.
-Run `python SGPAcalculator.py` and enter a valid GitHub username to extract the profile information.
+Run `python SGPAcalculator.py` and enter all the marks as prompted.

 Output will be displayed on the Terminal.